KORE

 KORE 21300 Fourth-Year Modern Korean III

-In KORE 21300, students will learn basic principles, methods, and techniques in translation and apply appropriate strategies and methods to the practice and description of translation.
-Students will watch pre- recorded lecture videos, complete their weekly translation assignments (Korean to English and English to Korean), and participate in group or individual sessions to discuss their translation works.
-Students will also choose a literary work or a text of their own choice for their final translation project.
-The materials covered in this class include medical guidelines, campaign flyers, newspaper articles, reports, brochures, resume, business/academic emails, and editorials.
+KORE 21300 is the third course in the fourth-year Korean sequence.
+Students will learn basic principles, methods, and techniques in translation and apply appropriate strategies to the practice and description of translation.
+They will watch pre-recorded lecture videos, complete weekly translation assignments (Korean to English and English to Korean), and participate in group or individual sessions to discuss their translation work.
+Students will also choose a literary work or text of their choice for their final translation project.
+The materials covered in this class include medical guidelines, campaign flyers, newspaper articles, reports, brochures, resumes, business and academic emails, and editorials.
+This course meets on Tuesdays and Thursdays for eighty minutes.

 Prerequisites